 Understanding Relative Humidity in Concrete

-Relative humidity is defined as “the ratio of the amount of water vapor actually in the air compared to the amount of water vapor required for saturation at that particular temperature and pressure expressed as a percentage.”
+Relative humidity is defined as “the ratio of the amount of water vapour actually in the air compared to the amount of water vapour required for saturation at that particular temperature and pressure expressed as a percentage.”

-Simply put, relative humidity represents the amount of water vapor that is present in the air in comparison to the amount that the air can hold.
+Simply put, relative humidity represents the amount of water vapour that is present in the air in comparison to the amount that the air can hold.

 The Difference Between Moisture and Relative Humidity

 To better understand the concept of relative humidity, imagine a glass of water that is sealed.

 - If the glass is full of water, the moisture level and the relative humidity level will both be 100%

 - If half of the water is removed, the amount of moisture is now at 50% but RH is still at 100% because the air is fully saturated with water.

 - Now, remove almost all of the water from the glass.
 With lower moisture content, the RH value will decrease as the air is no longer saturated.

 Multiple factors can influence the level of relative humidity in a concrete slab, thus contributing to high relative humidity 6 months or more after pouring concrete: